netsil/manifests/kubernetes/README.md

-# netsil-kube

-## Netsil

-[Netsil](http://netsil.com/) discovers your application's topology based on its traffic; it analyzes traffic in a non-intrusive way and offers an insight into the exposed services.

-## Installation Instructions
+## Pre-installation Instructions
 Prerequisites
 - Running kubernetes cluster
 - Configured kubectl

 Netsil installation can be split into two parts: **Netsil AOC** and the **collectors**.

-The collectors are installed on your kubernetes application servers as a DaemonSet and send the traffic back to Netsil AOC for analysis.
+The collectors are installed on your application servers and mirror the traffic back to Netsil AOC for analysis.

 If you wish to do so, you may install only the collectors on your main kubernetes cluster, and install Netsil AOC elsewhere.